scotuslog/scotus/content/amy-coney-barrett.md

 ---
-Title: Amy Comey Barrett
+Title: Amy Coney Barrett
-Description: The life of Amy Comey Barrett
+Description: The life of Amy Coney Barrett
 Author: Editor
 Date: 2021-12-15 10:31:03
 Template: index
 ---
-# Amy Comey Barrett
+# Amy Coney Barrett
-Looking for a volunteer to do some research on Barrett's early life and any connections he had early on that connected him to the elite in America.
+Are you a writer?
+[Join the Trello board and pick up one of the writing assignments](https://trello.com/invite/b/hqZVpPyw/806abc65e602a810e5c44e0c7729ed46/writing-assignments).